TheOfficialPeter/robloxVideoPlayer/README.md

 ## Known issues

-- Delay/Lag.
+~~- Delay/Lag.
 It takes a while for the frames to change ( currently on 1 FPS ).
 I realized it is the reverse proxy I was using.
 I test running everything locally and the frames refreshed instantly.
-I am looking for a way around this.
+I am looking for a way around this.~~ The problem was the server I was using.
+Using lower resolution means faster fps

-- Display size.
+~~- Display size.
 At this stage the software reads from your screen and resize the capture to make it bigger in the game, but it doesn't fit to the whole in-game screen.
-I will be fixing that soon.
+I will be fixing that soon.~~ Just change the size of the array in the python script until it matches your screen